Gewrik/hello-world/README.md

 My first repository

-Hello, my name is Nick.
+Hello, my name is Nick Babushkin.
 I am 20 and i am absolutely in love with an ice cream.